-(Please click images for larger pictures.
+(Please click image for larger picture.
 Photos and article courtesy of TwoBirds Flying Publication) Editing by XK.

 ...The origin of its name is not a discussion I’ve had with Extrema, but I’d venture a guess that Prionace glauca (Blue Shark) factored into the company’s decision.

 ...The Glacua B1 comes with a 115 mm (4.53 inches) blade made from Austrian steel, N690, which offers an excellent balance of corrosion resistance, edge retention and hardness.
 With a blade thickness of 5 mm (.2 inches), Glauca has a 58 HRC, making this impressive new folder suitable for tasks you’d normally expect from a fixed blade knife.
 The blade is flat ground from the spine down to its sharp edge, which extends back from the tip; culminating in about 1 inch of serrations.

 Deploying the blade is exceptionally smooth and completely ambidextrous, even with gloved hands.
 I put on an old pair of rappelling gloves that are bulky and thick to get a feel for Glauca’s ergonomics.
 It was a refreshing experience; passing with flying colors in typical Extrema fashion - simply outstanding.

 The folks at Extrema went overboard in accommodating operator preference by including thumb studs on both sides of the blade, as well as flippers.
 The manufacturer’s attention to detail was impressive.
 For example, the thumb studs are precisely positioned on the blade and long enough to provide good contact, but not so long that they interfere with a smooth draw from the pocket.